Internet-of-People/mercury-rust/doc/Architecture.md

 separated into further responsibilities. `CompositeHashSpace` implements a `HashSpace` by delegating tasks to the following interfaces, effectively delaying such implementation decisions and improving modularity:
  - `Serializer` en/decodes raw in-memory objects to/from a storage format, e.g. bson or protobuf
- - `Hasher` creates and validate hashes of serialized objects, e.g. sha2
+ - `Hasher` creates and validates hashes of serialized objects, e.g. sha2
- - `KeyValueStore` provides a potentially distributed HashMap, i.e. binds (stores and resolves) an arbitrary key (hash) with a value (object), e.g. in-memory, to a local DB or to a DHT
+ - `KeyValueStore` provides a (potentially distributed) HashMap.
+In other words it binds (stores and resolves) an arbitrary key (hash) to a value (object).
+    E.g. it can use an in-memory map, local disk, sharded No/Sql or a DHT
  - `StringCoder` en/decodes binary data (hash) to/from a more human-friendly format, e.g. base64

 To be maintainable, handle any hash and link formats and be future-proof, our library uses the